Scout24/rds-log-dog/README.md

     ./deploy.sh -ci -v

 This will deploy a personalized stack with your username (1st three chars).
+And executing the integration tests.

-Running integration tests:
+Running integration tests seperately:

     pyb run_integration_tests

-For the tests you need the some variables from the deploy.sh in target/.
+For the integration tests you need the some variables from the deploy.sh in target/.
 So first run ./deploy.sh.

 License
 =======